redcode-labs/neurax/README.md

 - Added a nested goroutine for serving the binary
 - New `httrack` stager for Linux
 - Commented-out common wordlist for detection evasion
+- Command stager can wait before removing the binary (`N.StagerRemovalDelay`)

 ## New in v.
 2.0
 - New wordlist mutators + common passwords by country